 Young Catholic Adults National Weekend 14-16th Sept 2012

 During the weekend of the 14-16 September 2012.
 Young Catholic Adults will be running a retreat at Douai Abbey, it will be led by Juventutem Ecclesiastical Assistant Fr. de Malleray .
-The weekend will be full-board.
+The weekend will be full-board.* YCA will be running the weekend with the Schola Gregoriana of Cambridge who will be holding Gregorian Chant workshops.

 * There will be a Marian Procession, Rosaries, Sung/High Mass, Low Mass, Gregorian Chant Workshops, Confession and socials.